CompleteUnityDeveloper2/6_Zombie_Runner/README.md

 Add basic ammo functionality where we decrease our ammo when shooting and can only shoot if we have enough ammo.

-### 30 Multiple Weapon Types ###
+### 31 Weapon Differentiation ###

 **In this video (objectives)...**

-1. Dig deep into our nested prefabbing of our player and weapons.
+1. Create a delay between shots for our weapon.
-2. Add another 2 weapons and hook them up so they can shoot.
+2. Tune the damage, range, scope and shot delay for our three weapons.

 **After watching (learning outcomes)...**

-Understand how to create additional weapons with the correct prefabbing and settings.
+Understand how to create a shooting delay and how to differentiate our 3 weapons.